Gael Acosta

-Carlos Gael Acosta Zavala (born 26 March 1992) is a Mexican professional footballer who plays as a midfielder.
+Carlos Gael Acosta Zavala (born 26 March 1992) is a Mexican professional footballer who plays as a midfielder for Liga de Expansión MX club Venados.

-Playing career
+Career

 Acosta was discovered by C.F.
 Monterrey while playing in a national U16 tournament in 2008.
 He played for their developmental team, Rayados de Monterrey, and made his first team debut on 4 May 2013, coming on as a 72' substitute for Omar Arellano in a 5–1 loss against Cruz Azul.
-He scored his first professional goal on August 21, 2013, during a Copa MX match against Altamira with a 68' left-footed strike.
+He scored his first professional goal on 21 August 2013, during a Copa MX match against Altamira with a 68' left-footed strike.

 He was loaned out to Atlante in December 2013, along with Luis Madrigal, and spent six months with the Cancún team before returning in June.

+After a 10-year career in Mexico, Acosta signed with Greek side Kalamata in 2023.

+In July 2024, Acosta joined AEL on a one-year contract.
+However, he signed for Panachaiki in January 2025.

+In July 2025, Acosta signed with Venados.